We like to think that storing our expensive tools in the garage will keep them safe. However, that doesn’t always keep them free from rust.

 - Dip the aluminum foil ball in the soapy water and scrub it against the rust.
 Use circular motions to prevent linear scratches.
 It’ll loosen the rust enough that it’ll come right off.

-- Repeat step three until you’ve achieved the desired results, then dry your tools off with towels before you store them in the garage.
-Any bit of moisture left on the tools can be a bad sign for rust to come back again.
+- Repeat step three until you’ve removed all the rust, then dry your tools off with towels before you store them in the garage.
+Any bit of moisture left will allow the rust to come back again.

-Another option is to use a soaking solution like WD40 Specialist Rust Remover Soak.
-It lets you soak your tools and let it do the work to break down the rust.
-The liquid strips away rust, leaving behind fresh, clean tools.
+Another option is to use a product like WD40 Specialist Rust Remover Soak.
+Simply soak your tools and let the solution break down the rust, leaving behind fresh, clean tools.

-Although rust technically only affects iron and steel, we use the term loosely to cover any kind of metal oxidation and corrosion.
+Although rust technically only affects iron and steel, we use the term loosely to cover any metal oxidation and corrosion.

-If you do happen to find rust on your tools, remove it quickly to prevent permanent damage.
+If you find rust on your hand tools, remove it quickly to prevent permanent damage.

 One of the best ways to keep your tools safe from rust and corrosion is to keep them organized and protected.
 I have some cool ideas to do that in this article, so you should definitely check it out!

 We are sorry that this post was not useful for you!